 Ship arrest in Canada is usually simple and relatively inexpensive.
-The claimant must provide its law firm with the facts which evidence the nature of the claim and its amount (by providing, a letter and/or orally) so that the solicitor can swear an affidavit describing the claim.
-Then law the firm must prepare three documents:
+The claimant must provide its law firm with the facts which evidence the nature of the claim and its amount (by providing a letter and/or orally) so that the solicitor can prepare an affidavit describing the claim.
+Then the law firm must prepare three documents:

-b.
-Affidavit to Lead Warrant, attesting to the facts of the claim, which can be sworn by the solicitor upon information and belief.
+- a.
+Statement of Claim to commence the action setting out the relevant facts which establish in rem jurisdiction. - b.
+Affidavit to Lead Warrant, attesting to the facts of the claim, which can be sworn by the claimant or by its solicitor upon information and belief. - c.
+Warrant for Arrest to be issued by the Court to the Sheriff.

-c.
-Warrant for Arrest issued by the Court to the Sheriff.
-In Canada, it is not required that the Sheriff go into possession of the ship following arrest, unless specifically ordered by the Court.
+In Canada, it is not required that the Sheriff go into possession of the ship following arrest unless specifically ordered by the Court.
 Therefore, the only costs to arrest are Court and Sheriff fees and the legal costs to prepare the documentation.
-If the matter is straightforward, an arrest can be done for as little as Cdn.\$4000 to \$5000.

-2. Which International Convention applies to arrest of ships in your country?
+If the matter is straightforward, an arrest can be effected for as little as Cdn.\$4000 to \$5000. - 2.
+Which International Convention applies to arrest of ships in your country?